ordina-jworks/ordina-jworks.github.io/_posts/2018-01-05-Gauge-automated-testing.md

 `mvn gauge:execute -DspecsDir=specs -DinParallel=true -Dnodes=2`

 Now, some specs may take longer to run than others.
-By default specs are divided dynamically over the streams.
+By default, specs are divided dynamically over the streams.
 So when a spec has finished, it will take the next one from the list of specs that still need to be executed.
 It's possible to change this so the specs are divided on startup, but the command is deprecated and will be removed.

 ### Making tests independent
-To make use of this parallel execution, you'll have to make sure your tests don't rely on each other.
+To make use of this parallel execution, you'll have to make sure that your tests don't rely on each other.
 I think it's pretty clear why you shouldn't do that.
 Anyway, suppose you test the sign up and sign in.
 If your sign in relies on the user being signed up through a previous test, these tests should be run synchronously.